Low Dose Naltrexone (LDN) …

 LDN is Dr. Klimas’ first-line treatment for the pain associated with fibromyalgia and chronic fatigue syndrome.
 She has found the drug to be effective and safe.

 are usually reportedly minimal but can include priapism (prolonged erections), sleep dysfunction (at least in the beginning) and weight loss.
 In general side effects are described as ‘mild’ with few issues occurring even with much the higher naltrexone doses used in addiction and alcoholism.
+Some people with ME/CFS and/or need to ramp their dosage up very slowly.

 Getting Low Dose Naltrexone